tysmithnet/react-starter/README.md

 # react-redux-sage-typescript-starter
-This is my person starter for SPA development.
+This is my personal starter for SPA development.

 ### Goals
 Ideally, this will end up being a generator or some kind -either through something like yeoman or something akin to angular-cli.